active-group/active-data-http/README.md

-The goal of this library is to facilitate using data described by [realms](https://github.com/active-group/active-data) in web applications contexts, i.e. when transpoting data via http.
+The goal of this library is to facilitate using data described by [realms](https://github.com/active-group/active-data) in web applications contexts, i.e. when transporting data via http.

 [Latest Version](https://clojars.org/de.active-group/active-data-http)